ICHydro/Riverlabs/docs/en/user-manual/hardware/battery-power-guide.md

 </table>

 !!! info "Flatter Discharge Curve"
     LiFePO4 batteries maintain voltage more consistently throughout discharge.
-They stay around 3.2-3.3V for most of their capacity, then drop quickly when depleted.
+They stay around 3.2–3.3 V for most of their capacity, then drop quickly when depleted.

 ### Reading Battery Voltage

 **From Logger Data:**

 - Voltage recorded with each measurement
 - Typically last column in data file
-    - Value in millivolts (e.g., 3850 = 3.85V)
+- Value in millivolts (e.g., 3850 = 3.85 V)

 **Example Data Line:**
 ```